wsmodel/hydrocore.github.io/README.md

 ## The license

-The theme is available as open souC:\Users\bigbang\Documents\hydrocore.github.io\_config.ymlrce under the terms of the MIT License
+The theme is available as open source under the terms of the MIT License